-Note: To run mosquitto\pub and mosquitto\sub without using TLS as in the examples below, you need to configure some settings (or for how to disable the mode without TLS).
-For more details on this topic, please refer to the Unsecured mode MQTT (without TLS) page.
+Note: To run mosquitto_pub and mosquitto_sub without using TLS as in the examples below, you need to configure some settings (or for how to disable the mode without TLS).
+For more details on this topic, please refer to the

+Unsecured mode MQTT (without TLS) page.

-Since version v0.5.2, you can choose the between two MQTT brokers: Mosca or VerneMQ.
+As of v0.5.1, you can choose the between two MQTT brokers: Mosca or VerneMQ.
 By default, VerneMQ is used, but you can use Mosca too.
 Check the Installation Guide for more information.

-11.4.1 Using VerneMQ
+10.4.1 Using VerneMQ